briebug/ngrx-entity-schematic/README.md

 *Be sure to audit the files and tailor them to your project*

+## Install and use globally

+Optionally, you can install the package globally

+    yarn global add @briebug/ngrx-entity-schematic

+Then run the schematic in any project, assuming the angular/cli is installed and available.

+    ng g @briebug/ngrx-entity-schematic:add

 ## Local Development

 ### Link the schematic to the `sandbox-app`